SirLeni87/Snake/README.md

-## To try the game out just download and unzip EelGame.zip.

-### My approach to Snake - "The Eel".
+# My approach to Snake - "The Eel".

 Many programmers at some point of their education decide to create a simple game of Snake, and so did I, but I went a bit further.
 First of all, it's not a snake that You can play as, but an Eel.

 ##### This game if full of custom made textures that perfectly depict the underwater environment of eels and besides classic Singleplayer, it has a PvP mode.